321 Years Ago

 “We can’t,” said another, the one who’d been thrown into a tree.
 He rubbed at his lower back but otherwise appeared uninjured.
 “Our friends are waiting for us at the edge of the wood.
 They dared us to keep going until one of us found an oanai.
 We can’t turn back now.”

-“Then you’ll die and you’ll bring shame on your families,” Egil said.
-He met the fourth alfar’s gaze, the one who’d been watching.
-“The blood of Alfheim royalty will be on your hands.”
+“Then you’ll die and bring shame on your families,” Egil said.
+He met the fourth alfar’s gaze, the one who’d brought him the matchbox.
+“After all, the blood of Alfheim royalty will be on your hands.”

-The boys all stilled.
-Surprise flickered across the face of the fourth alfar, and he left the horses— calmed, now that the threat was gone— tethered to a tree in order to join them.
+The boys stilled.
+Surprise flickered across the face of the fourth alfar, and he left the horses — calm, now that the threat was gone — tethered to a tree in order to join them.
 “How did you know?” he asked.

 “The crest on your saddlebags.”